Who are the Elks?

 Following are answers to common questions about the Elks National Foundation's ENF Legacy Awards scholarship contest.

-- Any child or grandchild (or step-child, step-grandchild, or legal ward) of a living Elk who joined the order on or before April 1, 2011, or a charter member of a Lodge that was instituted on or after April 1, 2011, is eligible to apply.
-The Elk must also be a paid-up member through March 31, 2014.
+- For the 2015 contest, any child or grandchild (or step-child, step-grandchild, or legal ward) of a living Elk who joined the order on or before April 1, 2012, or a charter member of a Lodge that was instituted on or after April 1, 2012, is eligible to apply.
+The Elk must also be a paid-up member through March 31, 2015.
 Great-grandchildren are not eligible.

 - The applicant must be a high school senior.